John Cleland (racing driver): Post BTCC

 Cleland driving for Vauxhall in the 1998 British Touring Car Championship.

-Aside running his long running car dealership, he has done several guest drives since retiring from the BTCC, including a season in a Dodge Viper in the British GT Championship in 2000, co driving with Dave Clark for the CSi Brookspeed team.
-He later drove in an ASCAR race at Rockingham, twelve Bathurst 1000s between 1993 and 2005 for Advantage Racing, Pinnacle Motorsport, Gibson Motorsport, Triple Eight, Greenfield Mowers Racing and Brad Jones Racing with a best finish of 2nd in the 2001 event, co driving with Brad Jones, and the BTCC Masters race in 2004.
+Aside running his long running car dealership, Cleland has done several guest drives since retiring from the BTCC, including a season in a Dodge Viper in the British GT Championship in 2000, co driving with Dave Clark for the CSi Brookspeed team.
+He later drove in an ASCAR race at Rockingham, twelve Bathurst 1000s between 1993 and 2005 for Advantage Racing, Pinnacle Motorsport, Gibson Motorsport, Triple Eight, Greenfield Mowers Racing and Brad Jones Racing with a best finish of second in the 2001 event, co driving with Brad Jones, and the BTCC Masters race in 2004.
 He now runs a Volvo dealership in Galashiels Scotland.
 His son Jamie has started a racing career.
 Cleland is also a co-commentator for Eurosport on their WTCC coverage.
 He replaced fellow Scot David Leslie after his death in 2008.

 Cleland purchased his old Vauxhall Vectra super tourer, and now races in the Historic Super Touring championship, alongside his contemporaries Patrick Watts and Tim Harvey.